RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

-It is also possible to unpack struct into variables.
+It is also possible to unpack a struct into variables.

 ```
 struct Point